eslerm/ansible-briefly/slides.md

 Ansible is often organized into **inventories**, **roles**, and **playbooks**.
 - **Inventories** define groups of servers and group specific variables.

-- **Roles** are a collection of tasks, templates, and variables used to perform a certain job.
+- **Roles** are a reusable collection of tasks, templates, and variables used to perform a certain job.
-  - Roles are meant to be reusbale for many applications.
-  - *e.g.* install and configure PostgreSQL

 --

 ### Common Anisble Organization **cont.**

-- **Playbooks** define a specific application of roles for groups of hosts.
+- **Playbooks** define a specific application of roles for a group of hosts.
   - Playbook variables override role variables which can change which tasks of the role execute.
-  - *e.g.* two playbooks which use a Galaxy role, but one deploys a web server and the other deploys a job handler server.
+  - *e.g.* two playbooks could use a Galaxy role, but one deploys a web server and the other deploys a job handler server.

 --